![]() |

 Pentominoes on the Web The Blockout story Building polyominoes Variations on the theme Background Shapes formed of evenly joined squares and cubes are known, respectively, as polyominoes and polycubes.
 Think of polyominoes as small clusters of giant-sized pixels.

 Postscript: Sir Arthur's last book, sensitively co-authored by Frederik Pohl and published posthumously, is appropriately titled The Last Theorem, and while it deals with Fermat's math, its proof attributed fictitiously to the novel's young hero, the ultimate theorem the title really means is the Golden Rule, in homage to Clarke's ceaseless vision of peace among all lifekind.
 And the story towards the end nicely reprises pentominoes and even mentions hexominoes and Martin Gardner.
 The circle closes.
 These, then, are the three giants on whose shoulders we stand, the direct line that led to Kate's reading of Clarke's book in 1976, when she became instantly enchanted with the pentominoes' endless appeal.
 The business was started up in 1979 and incorporated in 1980.
 In 2004, over a quarter century later, Chasing Vermeer, an art history mystery by Blue Balliett, featured pentominoes in an ingenious plot twist.
 Here is our review of this book that became an instant bestseller.
 Blue followed it in 2006 with The Wright 3 (read our review), where the same young heroes pursue a mystery about a Frank Lloyd Wright building.
 For this book, Kadon awarded Blue Balliett the Gamepuzzles Annual Pentominoes Excellence award for 2006.
 In her third book, published in 2008, The Calder Game (read our review), Blue Balliett's three young sleuths tackle the puzzle of a vanished sculpture by Alexander Calder, involving mysterious mazes and spooky graveyards in an old English village.
 An early, and enormously popular, polycube puzzle was the Soma Cube, invented by Piet Hein and mass-marketed by Parker Brothers in plastic in the 1960s and early 1970s.
 Some wood versions were also made in Europe.
 While not a complete set of all possible shapes, Soma contained 7 pieces six of the eight different tetracubes and one of the two tricubes and formed a 3x3x3 cube and hundreds of other shapes.
-Here is a beautiful website by Dennis Nehen dedicated to Piet Hein's Soma figures, well worth a look even with Geocities' annoying pop-ups intruding into every page.
+Here, in the Geocities Archives, is a beautiful website by Dennis Nehen dedicated to Piet Hein's Soma figures, with historical notes and a gallery of shapes.
 After a number of years off the market, this puzzle has been brought back by ThinkFun, Inc. (formerly Binary Arts) under the name Block by Block, available from Kadon.
 Various versions of pentominoes have appeared from time to time in several countries, under different names.
 Kadon's three-dimensional Quintillions® set has been crafted and marketed continuously since 1980.
 It contains the most extensive documentation for these shapes published anywhere.
 Kadon's two-dimensional Poly-5 set, with all the polyominoes sized 1 through 5, has been made since 1986.
-The latest polyominoes product to reach world distribution is Blokus, invented by Bernard Tavitian in France and produced by Sekkoia.
-It is made in both hands-on and software versions, including a Palm edition.
-You can download a free trial version of it from their website (in four languages) and play it online either solo or against champion players in real time.
-Interestingly, Blokus contains the same 21 shapes as Poly-5, in four colors (84 pieces) and uses the same corner-to-corner concept we created in 1980 for Quintillions and Poly-5.
-A very large grid lets four players compete.
+A more recent polyominoes product finding success in world distribution is Blokus (pronounced "Block-us"), designed by Bernard Tavitian in France and later produced by Mattel.
+Interestingly, Blokus contains the same 21 shapes as Poly-5, in four colors (84 pieces) and uses the same corner-to-corner concept we created in 1979 for Quintillions and included in Poly-5.
+The very large Blokus grid lets four players compete.
 This game has had a meteoric rise, proving again the irresistible appeal of these shapes.
+Mattel has discontinued an online playable version, but you can play a similar style on the Pentolla site.

 In 1991, LDW contracted a licensing and publishing agreement with another California software firm, Electronic Arts, to use Blockout for an arcade game.
 When this version went off the market, Thierry Excoffier in France made a version available for Unix, and in December 2000, Stefan Komilev of Bulgaria, an independent shareware developer, adapted it for the PalmOS handheld computer.
-Stefan's "3D Blockout" supports color and grayscale graphics and the whole variety of PDAs by various producers like Palm, Handspring, TGPro, IMB WorkPad, Sony.
+Stefan's program supported color and grayscale graphics and the whole variety of PDAs by various producers like Palm, Handspring, TGPro, IMB WorkPad, Sony.
 Jean-Luc Pons, a self-declared addicted Blockout player in France, has created an improved C++ clone of the original Blockout version and offers Blockout II as an open source project for other addicted players.
 All these versions obtained permission from Kadon to use the Blockout name.
 In 2007, Blue Planet Software, sole agent for the Tetris brand, obtained a license from Kadon to use the Blockout name in conjunction with their mobile phone version of 3-D Tetris.
-In 2008, the Germany software company, Cosmigo, licensed the Blockout name for a new Nintendo Wii version, to be released later in 2009.
-In 2009, Robb Young, an independent software developer in Connecticut, licensed the Blockout name for the iPhone version 1.5 application released in April 2010 to Apple's App Store.
+It is no longer available.
+In 2008, the Germany software company, Cosmigo, licensed the Blockout name for a new Nintendo Wii version, but no longer supports it.
+In 2009, Robb Young, an independent software developer in Connecticut, licensed the Blockout name for the iPhone and iPad versions released originally in April 2010 to Apple's App Store, no longer available.
 See a YouTube video!
+In 2014, a young Swiss programmer, Paul Thomann, was licensed to adapt classic Blockout for the Windows Phone (versions 7.5 and up) and launched it in August 2014.
+It was excellently done.
+It's a pity Microsoft has discontinued it.
+In 2021, we licensed Magnus Ivarsson, a Swedish Master of Science physics engineer at the Robotics Company, to reintroduce Blockout with his own program.
+Magnus is a champion Blockout player since his schoolboy days and ranks 28 (at last count) in the world.
+See his programs here: website, browser version, keyboard, and phone.
+He has a lively Facebook page.
+Magnus is planning tournaments, so check back often.

 Programs for solving 3-D figures with polyominoes and polycubes have been written by several individuals.
 And Aad van de Wetering of Holland has not only written a program but shows some handsome constructions (text in Dutch) on his puzzle-filled website.
 Kadon produces polyominoes up through size 8 (the 369 octominoes) and